LAST UPDATED: April 29, 2019

 Using a single bulb, bi-xenon bulbs can switch from low to high beams.
 The kit uses four ballasts and installation clamps.
 Similar to other kits, they are 12 volts.

 One guy started this company from his garage in California back in 1998.
 He used his background in concert stage lighting to create aftermarket lighting kits that are both affordable and much brighter than their halogen counterparts.
-The company’s products include the OPT7 Bullet-R HID Kit and the OPT7 Bolt AC HID Bulbs.
+The company’s products include HID kits as well as products, such as the OPT7 Car Aura 4pc Auto Underglow LED Lighting Kit.

 Morimoto was established in the USA in 2008 out of the need to provide aftermarket lighting that worked better in harsh driving conditions The company’s products have a reputation for performance, reliability, and good looks.
 These include the H8 Morimoto Elite HID Kit and the 9006 Morimoto Elite HID Kit.